-At United Tobacco (U.T.C.) where I used to work.
-I started there in 1929 Ausisi.
-(He smiles and looks at me) You were not yet born then.
+- At United Tobacco (U.T.C.) where I used to work.
+I started there in 1929 Ausisi, (He smiles and looks at me) You were not yet born then.
 You know, I have been driving over 45 years, fortyfive years and no accident!
-How do you like that?

-Where did you drive to all that time?

-- All over.
+How do you - Where did you drive to all that time? - All over.
 German Wes, Kimberley, Botswana, Lesotho, Swaziland, Cape Town, Durban, Griqua, Messina, Beit Bridge, Rhodesia, Lorenco Marques, Kolony (Cape), Beira, everywhere.
-(He points with his fore-finger in all direc-

-And you drove a car to all those places?
+(He points with his fore-finger in all directions). - And you drove a car to all those places?
 Yes.
 I drive.
-Ausisi, I don't play.
+Ausisi.
+I don't play.
 Sometimes the salesman, the white man I am taking to these places also drives, and I sit at the back and sleep a bit.
-But I am the driver and he is only a salesman.
+But /am the driver and he is only a salesman.
 He is selling.
 It is my work.
 He only gives me help to rest.
-You know Ausisi, all this 'nonsons' about 'parteit' is all ... (curses).
+You know Ausisi, all this 'nonsons' about 'parteit' is all . . . (curses).
 People are people.
-He gets lonely and we talk, talk oh, a lot of ometimes when we get to a filling station, he sees a nice woman passing like that one passing there.
-(He points at a girl) He asks: 'Don't you think she's nice, man.
-Don't you want to invite her for the night?"
-They like our women.
-That white salesman was very good.
-We were just like brothers.
-He still comes to see me sometimes.
-But now since the fightings in 1976 he has not come.
-He is afraid.
-But he does not forget to send me a nice tie or handkerchiefs at Christmas.
-You know, Ausisi, one time I was very cold and sick.
-I was just shaking like this (he shows how he shook) in the car.
-He drove all the way from Vereeniging - we were from Port Elizabeth - straight to Soweto.
-When we got home in Mapetla my wife was surprised to see me escorted by him, covered in the white man's overcoat, over my head like a bride.
+He gets lonely and we talk, talk oh, a lot of things.

+What?

 Everything, Mostly about women, (We laugh).
 Women.
 Just like all men everywhere.
 He tells me about his girl-friends and asks me whether I have any besides my wife.
-He asks a lot of questions.
-Questions like 'How do you do it?
+He asks a lot of questions, Ouestions like 'How do you do it?
 How many times in one night . . . all that' (We laugh)